breez/breez-sdk-liquid-docs/src/guide/about_breez_sdk_liquid.md

 # About the Breez SDK - *Liquid*

-## **What is the Breez SDK?**
+## **What Is the Breez SDK?**

-The Breez SDK provides developers with a end-to-end solution for integrating self-custodial Lightning payments into their apps and services.
+The Breez SDK provides developers with an end-to-end solution for integrating self-custodial Lightning payments into their apps and services.
 It eliminates the need for third-parties, simplifies the complexities of Bitcoin and Lightning, and enables seamless onboarding for billions of users to the future of peer-to-peer payments.

 To provide the best experience for their end-users, developers can choose between the following implementations: